fatihkutuk/BeeAlgorithm/README.md

-<h1>BeeAlgorithmLibrary</h1>
+<h1>BeeAlgorithmLibrary -- Artificial Bee Colony (ABC)</h1>

-<p>BeeAlgorithmLibrary is a C# library for solving optimization problems using the bee algorithm introduced by Derviş Karaboğa to the literature.</p>
+<p>BeeAlgorithmLibrary is a C# library for solving optimization problems using the bee algorithm introduced by Derviş Karaboğa to the literature.

+<h3>IMPORTANT :</h3> This library does not use the standard bee algorithm.
+It provides the Artificial Bee Colony (ABC) Algorithm </p>

 <h2>More</h2>
 <p>You can learn more about how the algorithm works here See the <a href="https://abc.erciyes.edu.tr/">Artificial Bee Colony (ABC) Algorithm Homepage</a>.</p>
+<p>You can learn more about how the algorithm works on wikipedia <a href="https://en.wikipedia.org/wiki/Artificial_bee_colony_algorithm">Artificial Bee Colony (ABC) Algorithm Wikipedia</a>.</p>
 <h2>Installation</h2>

 <p>To use this library, you can add it to your project as a <a href="https://www.nuget.org/packages/BeeAlgorithmLibrary">NuGet Package</a>.</p>